Regional Anatomy and Physiology (9808.3)

 |2022||UC - Canberra, Bruce||Semester 1||07 February 2022||On-Campus||Dr Kristy Martin|

-Suggested Textbook: Tortora & Derrickson, Principles of Anatomy and Physiology, 2nd Asia-Pacific Edition, Wiley 2018 (E-Text).
-The text can be purchased from the link below, it is recommended that students purchase the $65 option to ensure that they receive ongoing access to the text and Wiley Plus Learning Space.
+Suggested Textbook: Tortora & Derrickson, Principles of Anatomy and Physiology, 3rd Asia-Pacific Edition, Wiley.
+The printed textbook and e-text can be purchased from the link below.

 Submission of assessment items